dllussier/academic-kickstart/content/project/oxytocin-and-aging/index.md

 external_link: ""

 image:
-  caption: WOMAC pain interference correlations with brain morphology in older adults
+  caption: Summary of overlapping regions with morphology associated with both pain and oxytocin
   focal_point: Smart

 links: